Free Idel-Ural: Activity

 The main objectives of the Free Idel-Ural movement are educational activity and human rights defence.
 Activists organize mass meetings and pickets near diplomatic offices of the Russian Federation in European states to draw attention to the problems of native peoples of Povolzhye.
-The movement financially supports the families of political prisoners, serving their politically motivated sentences in Russia, and also reports information to the world about the current situation with Erzyan, Mokshan, Chuvash, Mari, Tatar, Udmurt and Bashkir people in Idel-Ural.
+The movement financially supports the families of political prisoners, serving their politically motivated sentences in Russia, and also reports information to the world about the current situation with Erzya, Moksha, Chuvash, Mari, Tatar, Udmurt and Bashkir people in Idel-Ural.

-Free Idel-Ural is making an Internet broadcast in the Erzyan language.
+Free Idel-Ural is making an Internet broadcast in the Erzya language.
 These include reviews of news on global politics, economics, sport, and culture, and are available a few times every month.
 The Torpinghen’ Blocknote (erz.
 Military notebook) program, which provides information about modern-day military conflicts, introduces new products from the military industry and discusses Erzyan military history, is also available via the Internet.

 Language defence

-Meetings and picketing to support the Erzyan, Mokshan, Chuvash, Mari, Tatar, Udmurt and Bashkir languages were the very first mass public actions of the Free Idel-Ural civic movement.
+Meetings and picketing to support the Erzya, Moksha, Chuvash, Mari, Tatar, Udmurt and Bashkir languages were the very first mass public actions of the Free Idel-Ural civic movement.
 In April 2018, an international advocacy campaign named "Protect Languages of Idel-Ural" launched under Free Idel-Ural's initiative.
 During the campaign activists in Idel-Ural and abroad were taking selfies in public places with banners to support their mother tongue.
 Photos were shared on social networks with a strong and clear appeal to show language firmness and to resist Russification.

 The campaign's finale was held on April 28, 2018, with simultaneous picketing of the diplomatic offices of the Russian Federation in countries around the world.
 These actions took place under the slogan "Protect Languages of Idel-Ural", and were aimed to draw public attention in many countries to the policy of Russification, which is conducted by Moscow against the peoples of Idel-Ural.

-Demographics

-Based on Russia's 2010 census, Free Idel-Ural would have around 12 million inhabitants and would be a pluralistic country, with ethnic Russians forming a plurality, followed by Tatars.